sheila-anne/sheila-anne/src/pages/writing-desk/2021-10-30-slowing-down-the-real-reason-you-cant-break-up-with-being-busy.md

 Reflection questions:

-In what ways do I compare myself to others?
+* In what ways do I compare myself to others?

-To what degree is my behavior of busyness influenced by others?
-When
+* To what degree is my behavior of busyness influenced by others?

-Who in my life (intentionally or unintentionally) is enabling my habits of staying busy and always achieving?
+* Who in my life (intentionally or unintentionally) is enabling my habits of staying busy and always achieving?

-How do I want to show up for myself when I am in a season/time of rest and others around me are focused on achieving?
+* How do I want to show up for myself when I am in a season/time of rest and others around me are focused on achieving?

 ## Reason #3 Why You’re Not Slowing Down: Society favors perfection, busyness, and overworking